tq-bit/public-notes/content/Prompt Templates/Prompt to improve prompts.md

 - focus
 - effectiveness

 Use your expertise in prompt engineering and knowledge of <Perplexity Pro AI's> capabilities to create a refined version that generates high-quality and relevant responses.

+Your goal is to craft prompts that consistently elicit expert-level responses across diverse topics and tasks.

 Respond in the following format: